Isaac-Carrascal/isaac-carrascal.github.io/README.md

 About me:

-Data Analyst with experience in data engineering (aka DIY analytics).
-Interested in building unbreakable systems and solar fusion, whichever comes first.
-I can read and write SQL fluently.
-Also Spanish, French and some textbook version of German.
+Data Analyst with experience in data engineering (aka DIY analytics) and transitioning into engineering focused roles.
+Interested in building scalable systems in data.
+My expertise is in SQL but I can read and understand some other languages like python, R and C/C++ albeit at a higher level.
+Also Spanish, French and some textbook version of German :)
 Living in Switzerland.

-Motos:

-"If the Data doesn't come to you, you ETL your way to the data"

-"Dashboards don't grow on trees"

-"The key, the whole key and nothing but the key, and so help me Codd"

-## Projects
+## (Future) Projects

 ### Transform formats on the fly (Spark)